 Heavy lifting, use and handling of solvents, acid and bases and heaty transfer media, work in hot and cold and dust and dirt environments, subject to immunization, safety shoes and glasses, subject to emergency call-in, working in confined spaces and at heights, possible work in areas of potentially infectious agents, and available at all times during work shift to answer emergencies.

-Our Manufacturing & Supply Division is dedicateedd to be the most trusted supplier of bio-pharmaceuticals worldwide.
-Our facilities, along with our external contractors, suppliers, and partners, create an interlinking global manufacturing network that’s dedicated to delivering a high quality, reliable supply to customers and patients on time, every time.
+Our Manufacturing & Supply Division is committed to be the most trusted supplier of bio-pharmaceuticals worldwide.
+Our facilities, along with our external contractors, suppliers, and partners, create an interdependent global manufacturing network that’s committed to delivering a high quality, reliable supply to customers and patients on time, every time.